 - trouble organizing or expressing thoughts

-- greater memory loss, including a loss of events in the more distant past
+- increased long-term memory loss, such as forgetting events in the distant past

 - changes in sleep patterns, such as sleeping during the day and feeling restless at night